scanback/docs/articles-posts/nexus-organization.md

 This article discusses how this evolution happened, with a focus on the latest innovation, the nexus organization.

 A key aspect of the nexus organization is that a company is more than the incorporated unit.
-It is the collective competence of a) the company b) and the external advisers.* Some large companies understand this and take actions accordingly , but most do not.
+It is the collective competence of a) the company b) and the external advisers.¹ Some large companies understand this and take actions accordingly , but most do not.

 Below is a graph with the four dominant forms of organizational structure plotted over time for large companies (>20,000 employees).
 The vertical axis shows the share of each form based on my survey of academic literature and personal observations.